cedar-policy/authorization-for-expressjs/README.md

 Check out the [examples](./examples) directory for a complete implementation of a protected API using this middleware.

+## Tools to generate schemas from OpenAPI specs and sample policies

+These tools exist a different package, called `@cedar-policy/cedar-authorization` repo.
+For details on how they work, see that package's [readme](https://github.com/cedar-policy/cedar-authorization).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.